Home Sleep Apnea Tests: Singular Sleep's 6 Most Frequently Asked Questions Regarding Setting Up and Using Your Home Sleep Study Kit

 If you are really concerned about it, or if your Good Study Indicator displayed fewer than 4 lights, and you have only had the test for one night, you may feel free to conduct a second night with the test.
 There is no need to change the batteries for the second night's test.
 There is no way you can record over the previous night’s data, or “mess it up” in any other way.
 When we receive the device and upload the data into our system, we will see that the test was used for multiple nights and the duration of each use.
 If there are two nights of viable data, the standard medical practice is to use the second night’s data for interpretation, especially since the patient may have slept more normally on the second night, being somewhat more accustomed to sleeping while wearing the test.

 5. How do I get the test back to you?
 Do I have to take the return box to the post office, or can I just drop it in a mailbox?

-You do not have to take the return box to the post office.
+You do not have to take the return envelope to the post office.
 It is lightweight enough that it can be dropped off in a mailbox to be sent back.
-Either method is acceptable, but we strongly discourage you from mailing the return box from a communal or non-secure mailing location - remember, you are responsible for the test until it is officially entered into the mail circulation.
+Either method is acceptable, but we strongly discourage you from mailing the return package from a communal or non-secure mailing location - remember, you are responsible for the test until it is officially entered into the mail circulation.

 6. How long will it be before I get my results, and how will they be given to me?